Minnesota Birth Records Search

 You must also have your application notarized before submitting it.

-Regarding population growth, Minnesota ranks 29th in the U.S. with an annual growth rate of 0.71%.
+Regarding population growth, the state ranks 29th in the U.S. with an annual growth rate of 0.71%.

 Minneapolis is the largest city with over 410,939 inhabitants, followed closely by St. Paul and Rochester.